 Success and excellence are far more attainable when people recognize that they are valued members of a safe and supportive community.
 This is true for students, faculty, and staff.
 We are committed to supporting the academic, professional, and personal needs of every member of our community.

 In the face of an ever-evolving institutional landscape, proactive innovations are essential in support of our learning community.
 We are committed to providing campus-wide leadership to enhance the undergraduate experience and general education.

 We believe that the delivery of a world-class undergraduate education is enhanced by and requires deliberate and thoughtful collaborative partnerships with diverse stakeholders across the institution.
 Collaborative partnerships enhance faculty and student success.

 We are committed to actively supporting a diverse learning community, for both our students and our teaching faculty.
 We seek to create welcoming and inclusive learning environments that respect and affirms diverse backgrounds, experiences, and rich perspectives.

 - Describe and communicate scientific principles and ideas in the biological and physical sciences, and explain the origins of major scientific achievements and theories.

-- Scientific Practice: Students will be able to discriminate between ideas that do and do not constitute proper subjects for science, give examples of how scientific understanding itself constantly evolves, and be able to use scientific approaches to solving problems in the natural world.
+- Discriminate between ideas that do and do not constitute subjects of scientific investigation, give examples of how scientific understanding constantly evolves, and apply scientific approaches to solving problems and reflect about the natural world.

-- Scientific Appreciation: Students will learn to value the efforts of physical and biological scientists as they continue to address practical needs and continue research into matters of fundamental and lasting importance.
+- Value the efforts of biological and physical scientists as they continue to address practical needs and continue research into matters of fundamental and lasting importance.